Call for Workshop Proposals

-- Fit within a 60-minute timeframe with 45 mins for presenting and 15 mins for audience Q&A
+- Fit within a 60-minute timeframe, with 45 minutes for presenting and 15 minutes for audience Q&A.

 - Be conducted with no more than three presenters.

-**Please note: all sessions will be closed captioned with English and Spanish options
+*Please note: all sessions will be closed captioned in English.

 We are looking for presentations related to the following topics:

 - Youth and Young Adults: Creating solutions in partnership with young people.